Climate and Average Weather Year Round in Brandon Florida, United States

-The windier part of the year lasts for 7.9 months, from September 23 to May 19, with average wind speeds of more than 7.7 miles per hour.
-The windiest day of the year is March 9, with an average hourly wind speed of 9.8 miles per hour.
+The windier part of the year lasts for 7.9 months, from September 24 to May 20, with average wind speeds of more than 7.7 miles per hour.
+The windiest month of the year in Brandon is March, with an average hourly wind speed of 9.6 miles per hour.

-The calmer time of year lasts for 4.1 months, from May 19 to September 23.
-The calmest day of the year is July 19, with an average hourly wind speed of 5.7 miles per hour.
+The calmer time of year lasts for 4.1 months, from May 20 to September 24.
+The calmest month of the year in Brandon is July, with an average hourly wind speed of 5.8 miles per hour.

 The predominant average hourly wind direction in Brandon varies throughout the year.